Sultan laments resurgence of insecurity in Kaduna, Niger, others – The Sun Nigeria

 From Fred Ezeh, Abuja

-The Sultan of Sokoto, Alhaji Sa’ad Abubakar III, has accused the media of playing different roles, positive and negative, in the just concluded 2023 general elections, even as he lamented the sudden resurgence of banditry and other forms of insecurity across the country shortly after the 2023 general elections.
+Sultan of Sokoto, Alhaji Sa’ad Abubakar III, has described the resurgence of insecurity across the country as unfortunate and alarming.

-Speaking as co-chair at the second quarterly meeting of the Nigeria Inter-Religious Council (NIREC), in Abuja, on Thursday, with the theme “media and effective nation building” Sultan stressed that media is a critical stakeholder in nation building, hence they should be involved in all activities and programmes of the government.

-He said: “Take a look at what’s happening across the countries of the world where the media compromise in quality, facts and truth. it’s unfortunate that Sudan is passing through war and the role of the media is crucial in ending or prolonging the war.
+The frontline religious leader and co-chair of the Nigeria Inter-Religious Council (NIREC), who spoke at the second quarterly meeting of the organisation in Abuja, yesterday, noted that throughout the campaigns which culminated in the general election of February 25 and March 18, there were no cases of insecurity.

 He commended the media professionals who never compromised quality and truth in their work, particularly during the just concluded general elections.